hpc/pavilion2/docs/advanced.rst

             # that conforms to the rest of the slurm settings.
             - {sched.test_cmd} ./supermagic -a

-Schedulers are plugins in Pavilion, and are fairly loosely defined.
-They must at least do the following: - Provide a scheduler variable set for use in configs (the set may be empty). - The available keys/values are up to the plugin writer. - See ``pav show sched --vars <sched_name>`` for a listing of what's available for a given scheduler. - Define a configuration section for test configs. - See
+`Schedulers are plugins <plugins/schedulers.html>`__ in Pavilion, and are fairly loosely defined.
+They must at least do the following:

+* Provide a scheduler variable set for use in configs (the set may be empty).
+* The available keys/values are up to the plugin writer.

+  - See ``pav show sched --vars <sched_name>`` for a listing of what's available for a given scheduler.
+* Define a configuration section for test configs.

-``pav show sched --config <sched_name`` for the definition. - Provide a means to kickoff tests. - The scheduler writes a script that does little more than call Pavilion again to actually run a test. - The Slurm plugin runs this script using ``sbatch``. - The Raw plugin simply runs it as a subprocess. - Provide a means to monitor scheduled tests. - Provide a means to cancel scheduled tests.
+  - See ``pav show sched --config <sched_name`` for the definition.
+* Provide a means to kickoff tests.

+  - The scheduler writes a script that does little more than call Pavilion again to actually run a test.
+  - The Slurm plugin runs this script using ``sbatch``.
+  - The Raw plugin simply runs it as a subprocess.
+* Provide a means to monitor scheduled tests.
+* Provide a means to cancel scheduled tests.